 Another desirable location is Coronado, a popular beach town and relaxed community for expats, and only an hour from Panama City.Sample property prices for Coronado are as follows:

-After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 8.3% in 2013, and further to 5.8% in 1Q 2014—the slowest growth rate in more than 4 years.
-This reflects work delays at the Panama Canal (originally planned to be finished this year), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia.
+After more than 10% annual GDP growth in 2011-2012, Panama’s economy slowed to 8.3% in 2013, and further to 6.2% in 2014—the slowest growth rate in 4 years.
+This reflects work delays at the Panama Canal (originally planned to be finished in 2014), and the end of other public work projects, and the Colon Free Zone dispute with Venezuela and Colombia.

 The ongoing US$5.25 billion expansion of the Panama Canal, which began in 2007, has experienced delays and cost overruns amounting to US$1.6 billion.
-Now 70% completed, the project will allow the canal to accommodate larger ships, and in 2015 is expected to more than double average annual canal earnings from US$2 billion, to around US$5 billion.
+Now 70% completed, the project will allow the canal to accommodate larger ships, and is expected to more than double average annual canal earnings from US$2 billion, to around US$5 billion in 2016.

 Other major infrastructure projects include Panama’s metro rail system, the first in Central America.
-Line 1 was completed this Aprile, while the second line is expected to be completed in 2017.
+Line 1 was completed in April 2014, while the second line is expected to be completed in 2017.
 There is also a planned US$8 billion upgrade of the port of Colon.

-Opposition leader Juan Carlos Varela won the presidential elections in May and became president-elect.
-He defeated outgoing President Ricardo Martinelli's choice, political newcomer José Domingo Arias, winning 39% of the vote, compared to 32% for Arias, a result interpreted as a rebuke for Martinelli.
+Opposition leader Juan Carlos Varela won the presidential elections in May 2014, inning 39% of the vote, compared to 32% for outgoing President Ricardo Martinelli´s choice José Domingo Arias, a result interpreted as a rebuke for Martinelli.

-The new president is likely to continue former President Ricardo Martinelli’s investment program that maintained strong economic growth for Panama, but also says he will focus on reducing inequality and helping the poor.
+The new president promises continuity, and a reduction of tensions with Venezuela.
+More specifically, Varela is expected to continue former President Ricardo Martinelli’s investment program that maintained strong economic growth for Panama, but also pledged to reduce inequality and help the poor.

 Panama’s economic growth is expected to remain buoyant over the medium term, as it continues to enhance its regional and global logistics role for the movement of goods, capital, and people and its moderating inflation.
-The expansion of the Panama Canal will boost annual revenues upon completion.
+The expansion of the Panama Canal, which is scheduled to open in 2016, will boost annual revenues.
 Together with other major infrastructure projects, it will also improve the country’s connectivity, and breathe new life to the economy and the real estate market.

 Be the first to comment on this article!